-Print out copies of the images of the exteriors of the Bishop Auckland store (1911, 1920s, 1929, 1930, 1965, 1986 and 2001).
+Print out copies of the images of the exteriors of the Bishop Auckland store from 1911, 1920s, 1929, 1930, 1965, 1986 and 2001 (see Resources for PDF to download).
 Working in groups, children can be asked to put the images into chronological order.
 For KS1 use fewer images and ask them to put them in order from oldest to newest.

 How did you know which one was the oldest?